Book your 15 min FREE consultation with our Chiropractor.

-Chiropractors practise a drug-free, manual approach to health care that includes patient assessment, diagnosis and treatment.
+Our team of chiropractors at gesund practices a drug-free, manual approach to health care that includes patient assessment, diagnosis and treatment.
 In particular, chiropractors assess patients for disorders related to the spine, pelvis, extremity joints, and their effect on the nervous system.
+Chiropractic treatments are for more than just back pain.

 Chiropractic is a regulated health profession recognized by statute in all Canadian provinces and American states.
 Canadian chiropractors undergo an intensive four-year, full-time course of study following three years of university before qualifying to undertake national examinations and become licensed to practice.